leonelluiscorado/GEDICorrect/README.md

 gedicorrect check
 ```

 If `gediRat` or `gediMetric` is missing, use the Docker workflow or rerun `install_hancock_tools.bash` on Debian/Ubuntu.
 If Docker processing is unexpectedly slow on Windows, keep large datasets in the WSL2/Linux filesystem when possible.

-On macOS, filesystem sharing and AMD64 emulation can reduce performance.
+> If Docker reports a missing `/run/guest-services/distro-services/...sock`, the Windows launcher was started from a `\\wsl.localhost\...` folder.
+Copy or extract the complete repository to a local Windows directory and start it there.

-Docker on WSL2 may report `WARNING: No blkio throttle.read_bps_device support`.
+> Docker on WSL2 may report `WARNING: No blkio throttle.read_bps_device support`.
 This only means that optional per-device disk throttling is unavailable; GEDICorrect does not request it, so the warning can be ignored.

-If Docker reports a missing `/run/guest-services/distro-services/...sock`, the Windows launcher was started from a `\\wsl.localhost\...` folder.
-Copy or extract the complete repository to a local Windows directory and start it there.

 ## Development